csev/sakai-scripts/README.md

     * Start at "Settings start here"
     * Change "sakaiproject" in the GIT REPO  variable to be your github account if you want to run your fork
     * If you are not running MAMP or MariaDB, edit the MySQL root password, urls, ports, etc

-The configuration knows about WSL and the `super` account so if you followed those instructions above `config.sh` auto-detects WSL and follows that convention.

 Compiling and Running Sakai
 ---------------------------